Tifosi Sledge Review

 Our Analysis and Test Results

 Tifosi might not be the first name that comes to mind when you're hunting for a new pair of riding shades, but the brand is popular in a wide range of sports and activities, making glasses for everything from cycling to gaming.
-The Sledge is one of their newest models and represents a foray into the new style of goggle-like high-coverage cycling glasses.
-The large lenses provide a wide field of vision and ample protection from the wind, debris, branches, and dust that you might encounter out on the road or trail.
+The Sledge represents a foray into the new style of goggle-like high-coverage cycling glasses.
+The large lenses provide a wide field of vision and ample protection from the wind, debris, branches, and dust you might encounter on the road or trail.
 We weren't sure what to expect from such an affordably-priced model, but we found a lot to like about these stylish glasses.

 Performance Comparison